ShenaniganDApp/docs/docs/home.md

 ## **Welcome to the Official Shenanigan Wiki**

-SHE welcomes you to her central knowledge point for everything Shenanigan, maintained and updated by SHE's hard working community and core team!
+SHE welcomes you to a central point of knowledge for everything Shenanigan (SHE), maintained and updated by SHE's hard working community and core-team!

 New to Shenanigan?
 No worries we were all new once.
-Just head to [Introduction](./introduction) for some insight on what SHE can do for you.
+Just head to [Introduction](./introduction) for a little insight on SHE.
 Or if you're more hands on join our [Discord](https://discord.gg/YKyn3njpv9) and dive right in!
+SHE has a community waiting to welcome you and help show you the ropes!

-**Popular Pages**
+### **Popular Pages**

 * [Introduction](./introduction) -- Introduction to SHE's Universe.